Your budget must be submitted on the downloadable Project Budget template. It’s an Excel spreadsheet (".xls") file.

 Artistic activity costs

-- List the fees and wages of all artists and practitioners who’ll work on your project, for example, actors, musicians, composers, stage managers, choreographers, curators and workshop leaders.
+- List the fees and wages of all artists and practitioners who’ll work on your project, for example, actors, musicians, composers, stage managers, choreographers and curators.
 As a minimum you need to ensure that industry standard rates of pay are used.
 You can get advice about this from organisations like Equity, the Musician’s Union, the Theatrical Management Association and the Independent Theatre Council

 - List the costs of the rehearsals, studio time, events and productions, along with any materials you need